rahulshekhawat0/Apple_sales_project/README.md

 ## Project Overview

-Project Overview In this project, I explore the sales performance of Apple products across various retail stores worldwide.
+In this project, I explore the sales performance of Apple products across various retail stores worldwide.
 The dataset includes detailed information on products, sales transactions, store locations, and warranty claims.
 Through a series of complex SQL queries, I extract meaningful insights that help understand sales trends, customer behavior, and product performance.

 The primary focus of this project is to refine and showcase my SQL skills, solving real-world business problems through data-driven decision-making.